hagemon/pvw/README.md

 ### Windows

-As we have not gained a proper way to sign my application (which may be improved soon), we provide `.zip` file for Windows users.'
+As we have not gained a proper way to sign my application (which may be improved soon), we provide `.zip` file for Windows users.

 1. Download `pvw_win.zip` in [releases](https://github.com/hagemon/pvw/releases) page.
 2. Unzip it into a path, e.g. `D:\pvw`.